Motion Graphics

 What is motion graphics?

-Motion graphics is basically animated graphic design.
+Motion graphics, sometimes known as motion design, is basically animated graphic design.
 It takes design elements such as shapes, text, and images and puts them in motion, often to help visually portray a set of information, such as animating an infographic.

-A computer rendering of a tooth and a screw.
+A computer rendering of a tooth, screw, and jaw showing the components of a dental implant.

 Motion graphics in action